There are several proactive actions that can be implemented to mitigate IT security risks and keep your firm prepared.

 We’ll delve into mitigating risks for a cyber-attack/corruption soon, but for this “classification” category, it’s important to understand each type of event and how it could impact your business.

 In either case, our best advice is to create a disaster recovery playbook.
-This step-by-step, written plan for each scenario with important login information and phone numbers can provide an established, strategic gameplan in the case of an emergency.
+This step-by-step, written plan for each scenario with important login information and phone numbers can provide an established, strategic gameplan in the case of an emergency. - Insurance.
+Speaking of cyber security, having the right insurance to protect against infrastructure loss and cyber-attacks is critical and one of the most comforting “tools” you can have in your toolbox.

 To start, add a cyber-security policy or rider to your existing business insurance.
 If your firm already has a policy, review it to understand what it does and doesn’t cover.